RocketSoftware/BankDemo/README.md

 WITH THIS SOFTWARE.

 ## <a name="using"></a>Using The Bankdemo Application
-To use the project, download the source.zip or source.tar.gz from the [release](https://github.com/MicroFocus/BankDemo/releases) that matches the Micro Focus product version you wish to use and follow the relevant instructions.
+To use the project, download the **source.zip** or **source.tar.gz** from the [release](https://github.com/MicroFocus/BankDemo/releases) that matches the Micro Focus product version you want to use, then follow the relevant readme instructions.
 You can use the project in one of the following ways:
 1. <a name="tutorial"></a> As the basis of the introductory tutorials for the Micro Focus Enterprise Developer for Eclipse and Visual Studio integrated development environments.
     - Prerequisite software:
-        - Micro Focus Enterprise Developer for Eclipse or Micro Focus Enterprise Developer for Visual Studio
+        - Micro Focus Enterprise Developer for Eclipse or Micro Focus Enterprise Developer for Visual Studio 2022
     - Available tutorials:
         - [Getting Started with Enterprise Developer for Eclipse (Windows)](tutorial/gettingstarted/eclipse/README.md)
         - [Getting Started with Enterprise Developer for Eclipse (UNIX)](tutorial/gettingstarted/eclipseux/readme.md)